0xCUB3/nofetch/README.md

 ### macOS/Linux
 1) Download and extract the [latest release](https://github.com/0xCUB3/nofetch/releases/latest/download/nofetch.zip) to your Downloads folder.
 2) Open a new Terminal window. (see [this](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac) for instructions).
-3) Type in: `sudo cp ~/Downloads/nofetch.sh /usr/local/bin && chmod +x /usr/local/bin/nofetch.sh`.
+3) Type in: `sudo cp ~/Downloads/nofetch /usr/local/bin && chmod +x /usr/local/bin/nofetch`.
 Type in your password when necessary
-4) Type `nofetch.sh` to verify if it works.
+4) Type `nofetch` to verify if it works.
 * Please note: Linux support cannot be guaranteed due to the sheer variety of Linux distributions.
 If you are having a problem with nofetch on your Linux install, please open an issue.

 ### Windows (experimental)